tencentyun/intlcloud-documents/yehe_doc/视频服务/腾讯特效SDK/SDK 集成指引/一分钟集成腾讯特效/Android_intl_en.md

 ## Resource Import

-### Resources
+### Objects

 - Add all the `.aar` files prepared above to the `libs` directory of the app project.
-- Copy all resources from the `assets/` directory of the SDK package to the `../src/main/assets` directory.
+- Copy all the files in `assets/` of your SDK package to the `../src/main/assets` directory.
+If there are files in the `MotionRes` folder of your SDK package, also copy them to the `../src/main/assets` directory.
 - Copy the `jniLibs` folder to the `../src/main/jniLibs` directory of the project.

 ### Method to import